richardr1126/gke-cluster/helm/nats/README.md

 This will install:
 - NATS server with JetStream enabled (3 replicas for HA)
 - NACK (NATS JetStream Controller) for managing streams and consumers via Kubernetes CRDs
-- Gateway route for monitoring at https://nats.gke.richardr.dev
+- Gateway HTTPRoute for monitoring at https://nats.gke.richardr.dev

 ## Configuration